actonmass/actonmass.org/_posts/2021-01-15-the-legislature-failed-immigrants-last-session.md

 This bill would protect immigrant communities, people of color, and our communities by limiting spending of local police resources on the federal government's policies, prohibiting police from asking questions about immigration status, and protecting people of color from racial profiling by police.
 It would essentially end state cooperation with ICE and prevent deportations in Massachusetts.
 It would also prevent the creation of a Muslim registry.

-**This bill was left to die in the House Ways & Means Committee chaired by Rep. Aaron Michlewitz**
+**This bill was left to die in the House Ways & Means Committee chaired by Rep. Aaron Michlewitz.**

-* Originally filed in 2017, advocates have been frustrated over years of in action.
+* Originally filed in 2017, advocates have been frustrated over years of inaction.
 * The bill first was killed in the Public Safety Committee chaired by Rep. Harold Naughton in 2018.
-The bill was sent to study, and the only Democrats on the committee who dissented from that action were Sens.
+It was sent to study, and the only Democrats on the committee who dissented from that action were Sens.
 Chang-Diaz, Rush, and Rep. Matias
-* Re-filed in 2019, the bill didn't see any movement until July 2020, when the Public Safety Committee (to their credit) advanced it.
+* Re-filed in 2019, the bill didn't see any movement until July of 2020, when the Public Safety Committee (to their credit) advanced it.
-* However, when session ended, the bill expired in Rep. Michlewitz' committee, House Ways & Means.
+* However, when session ended, the bill expired in House Ways & Means, chaired by Rep. Aaron Michlewitz.
-* In order to pass, the bill will need to be re-introduced this year, voters will need to show up to a third committee hearing in 5 years and try to convince legislators to take action.
+* In order to pass, the bill will need to be re-introduced this year, and voters will need to show up to a third committee hearing in 5 years and try to convince legislators to take action.

 ## Work and Family Mobility Act: